28821 Bennington Drive

-Beverly Levitt, President, Founder, Treasurer and farm manager of Healing Horses "One child at a time" Inc. She has also the Founder and President of Levitt & Son's Contractor's Inc. She has been an active Contractor in the Tampa Bay area for 28 years.
+Beverly Levitt, President, Founder, Treasurer and farm manager of Healing Horses "One child at a time" Inc..
 Beverly grew up in Texas.
 She is a retired animal technician who worked with small, exotic and large animals and spent 34 years in the construction industry.
 The love of horses came for her at an early age and horses and ownership have been a part of her life since she was a child.
 She was a scout leader and leader trainer for many years.
 As a leader for BSA, Beverly was first introduced to the problems children face with ADD/ADHD.
 This began her dream of a center for special needs children.
 Later in life Beverly was blessed with a special needs grandchild that further concreted her desire to help children and their families.
 Beverly has had extensive hands on experience with motor skill deficits, apraxia, social stigma and lack of social skills that impede special needs children on a day to day basis.
 As well as the therapies and the encouragement needed for them to excel.
 Beverly attends to the day to day needs of the horses on her farm in Wesley Chapel.
 She also personally works with each child or volunteer that visits the farm.
 She is an avid believer that more laws and tougher prosecution need to be in place for the protection of abused animals and children.